phjorgensen/.dotfiles/README.md

    - Arch: `sudo pacman -S stow`
    - Debian: `sudo apt-get install stow`
    - Fedora: `sudo dnf install stow`
+2. Install a Nerd Font, Fira Code for instance
-2. Any prerequisites of each of the configs, e.g. neovim has it's own prerequisites
+3. Any prerequisites of each of the configs, e.g. neovim has it's own prerequisites

 ## Install Git